PhishermanGG/docs/docs/guide/domain-classifications.md

 # Domain Classifications

-Phisherman operates a "traffic light" system to classifiy domains.
+Phisherman operates a "traffic light" system to classify domains.

 These are returned when using the [check a domain](/api/v2/domains/check-domain) or [check domain details](/api/v2/domains/check-domain-details) endpoints.
 A description of their meanings is listed below.